WOLFRAM LANGUAGE TUTORIAL

 Inside the dialog you can for example find out where you are by looking at the "stack".

-environment that exists at that time.
-You can for example find values of intermediate variables in the computation, and even reset those values.
-There are however a number of subtleties, mostly associated with pattern and module variables.
+The function TraceDialog effectively allows you to stop in the middle of a computation and interact with the Wolfram System environment that exists at that time.
+You can, for example, find values of intermediate variables in the computation, and even reset those values.
+There are, however, a number of subtleties, mostly associated with pattern and module variables.